 The Illinois Learning Standards for Foreign Languages

 Curriculum: The curriculum for each year of study is divided into four thematic units.
-Each unit is guided by essential questions allowing students to self assess using "can-do" statements.
+Each unit is guided by essential questions, allowing students to self-assess using "can-do" statements.
 Students are exposed to authentic materials throughout the unit and have a variety of learning experiences.
-Students are assessed throughout the unit on their ability to use the language and each unit culminates in a series of perfomance tasks designed to show what students know and can do with the language.
+Students are assessed throughout the unit on their ability to use the language and each unit culminates in a series of performance tasks designed to show what students know and can do with the language.

 Modes of Communication: Learning a language involves communicating through listening, speaking, reading, and writing.
-The modes of communication explain how the individual skills are used, each mode is descibed here: Modes of Communication
+The modes of communication explain how the individual skills are used, each mode is described here: Modes of Communication